A Computational Theory and Semi-Supervised Algorithm for Clustering: Conclusion

+The qualitative analysis over synthetic datasets and subsequent quantitative evaluation using established external validation metrics demonstrated the effectiveness of the proposed algorithm to consistently obtain top-tier or competitive performance.
+The results thus indicate its potential for real-world applications and as a novel contribution to the field of clustering.
+The use of dimensionality reduction techniques—particularly UMAP—in combination with clustering has also proven beneficial, as demonstrated in both image and text data analyses.
+The adopted workflow, which integrates dimensionality reduction for visualisation with sampling, labelling, and clustering, enhances cluster identification while also improving overall efficiency.

 Clustering is an interactive and iterative process that combines exploration and analysis.
 Merely applying an algorithm without understanding the data and the problem space is not recommended, and results are never accepted blindly.
 During the exploratory phase, it is important to gain familiarity with the data and establish certain assumptions that constrain solutions, such as the type and number of clusters, the possibility of clusters forming hyper-spherical groupings, algorithm parameters, or the labelling of points for seeding and guiding an algorithm.
 In the presented semi-supervised clustering algorithm, the explicit constraints are taken to be labelled examples as opposed to parameter specification, and implicit is the choice of grouping law and measure.
 However, note the difference between knowledge of a few labelled examples per cluster and estimating parameters such as the $k$ in $k$-means or $mps$ and $eps$ in DBSCAN.
-In the former case clusters can be gradually built over the labelled subset, and then expanded upon, without requiring knowledge of samples from all the clusters.
-Furthermore, being parameter-free relieves users of one of the main challenges commonly encountered in unsupervised learning problems.
+In the former case clusters can be gradually built over the labelled subset, and then expanded upon, without requiring knowledge of samples from \emph{all} the clusters or requiring parameter estimation.

 The presented work highlights how all algorithms constrain solutions, thereby reducing the number of possible groupings that can be returned.
 However, it is postulated that only relatively few grouping principles are of actual interest.
 These principles and appropriate measures constrain what groupings are acceptable a-prori, particularly when formulated through representation and unexpectedness.
 Hence, a realist position is adopted, where clustering is deemed an objective process as opposed to a purely subjective experience.